ml4all/ml4all.github.io/docs/get-involved.md

 The Organizing Team
 -------------------

 ML4ALL is organized by a small team of people based primarily in Portland, Oregon.
-The team varies each year, but was originally founded by [Troy Howard], [Alena Hall] and [Glenn Block].
+The team varies each year, but was originally founded by [Troy Howard], [Lena Hall], [Glenn Block], and [Adron Hall].

 Our organizing team has a variety of responsibilities that all contribute towards delivering an awesome experience for our attendees and speakers.
 We've formalized those into the following roles: